Language Scent: Exploring Cross-Language Information Navigation: Formative Study

 \textbf{\Epistemic{} Factors.} \fixme{We identified aspects of language scent related to the informational content available in a given language, including its availability, quality, and framing.} Participants viewed language as a proxy for \pqt{see[ing] other perspectives}{P1}, explaining that \pqt{even if [they] ask the same question}{P10}, \pqt{most likely the things [they] get from searching in Chinese and the things [they] get from searching in English are different}{P10}.
 Users also considered the applicability of information to their own context and positionality.
 For example, P4 explains that to \pqt{know about the general visa application process}{P4}, it doesn't matter which language they use, but only \pqt{the Chinese side is going to tell you to make your resume a little less sensitive to make sure it doesn't raise any eyebrows}{P4}.

-Participants began with a prior mental model of the value of searching in each language to guide their search actions, refining this model \pqt{if the acquired information is different from what [they] thought before}{P1}.
-However, based on their prior expectations alone, participants \pqt{often not knowing which language is better at first}{P3}, and even if they did, found it difficult to predict \pqt{if [they]'re getting the kind of information [they] want by searching in [a particular] language}{P3}. \fixme{This difficulty is compounded by current systems}, which silo information by language and provide few cues to help users develop more accurate intuitions about what each language contains (\textbf{C1 — Limited Multilingual Information Awareness}). \fixme{A side effect is that users are often unaware of their language-related priors, only realizing by chance, after substantial trial and error, that \pqt{over time this [a particular] language isn't helpful for [their] goal}{P3} (\textbf{C2 — Difficulty Reflecting on Cross-Language Utility}).}
+Participants began with a prior \rev{expectation} of the value of searching in each language to guide their search actions, refining this model \pqt{if the acquired information is different from what [they] thought before}{P1}.
+However, based on their prior expectations alone, participants \pqt{often [did not know] which language is better at first}{P3}, and even if they did, found it difficult to predict \pqt{if [they]'re getting the kind of information [they] want by searching in [a particular] language}{P3}. \fixme{This difficulty is compounded by current systems}, which silo information by language and provide few cues to help users develop more accurate intuitions about what each language contains (\textbf{C1 — Limited Awareness of Information in \rev{Each Language}}).
+A related phenomenon is that users often \rev{do not pay attention to language-related aspects of their information seeking behaviours and strategies. (\textbf{C2 — {Limited Awareness of Their Own Cross-Language Navigation Patterns}}) This leads to unproductive trial-and-error processes, where users only start questioning their approach and adapting their strategies after many unfruitful searches. }

 \textbf{\fixme{\Interpretative{}} Factors.} \fixme{These are aspects of language scent related to the (perceived) ease of processing or digesting information using a particular language, shaped by the user’s current language environment, past experiences, and language skills. } Participants explained that the language they choose during information seeking is also \pqt{about [their] thinking process}{P9} and frequently \pqt{not really a rational categorization}{P2}.
 Users would often \pqt{just use the language that comes to mind first}{P9}, \pqt{recall where [they] first encountered this problem and then habitually rely on that path}{P2}, or default to the language of greatest proficiency, rather than \fixme{deliberately} considering which language would best satisfy their information need.